ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

         make -j16 all
         ```

-    I've found that this scales linearly with 32 cores taking about 2 minutes
+    I've found that this scales linearly, with 32 cores taking about 2 minutes
     to complete.

 17. **Install the executables.**